nebari-dev/nebari-docs/docs/docs/community/decision-making.md

 Nebari's [core team][core-team] is the primary decision making authority for the project.

-This group makes decision about the following non-exhaustive list of items:
+This group makes decisions about the following non-exhaustive list of items:

-- Major updates to the Nebari project and community, through the Request-for-discussion (RFD) process
+- Major updates to the Nebari project and community, through the Request-for-discussion (RFD) process (see explanation below)
 - Adding and removing members from the [Nebari team following the guidelines][nebari-team]

-## Consent decision making
+## Consent-based decision making

 Nebari follows the [consent-based approach][consent-decision-making] for making all project-related decisions.